SaarimZaid/ecommerce/README.md

+# Getting Started with Create React App

-created a E Commerce store where gaming lovers can search there game and buy it.
+Created a E Commerce store where gaming lovers can search there game and buy it.
 I have used react.js, API's and CMS for Managing inventory and products in a store

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts